andrewt3000/web_development/README.md

 In dev, "npm start" starts web on port 3000, and node on port 4001.
 There is a proxy in web package.json to port 4001 , which avoids cors issues in dev also.
 [See Create React app documentation](https://create-react-app.dev/docs/proxying-api-requests-in-development)

+In the past, I have hosted node using [pm2](https://pm2.keymetrics.io/) and used [nginx](https://www.nginx.com/) for web server on linux amazon aws ec2 instances.

 ### Under Consideration
 #### serverless architectures
 The upside to serverless is scalability.
 The downside is propreitary apis and lack of control of the environment.
 For instance, an issue I had with serverless was aws lambda was on an older version of node than what I was using.